josematiasrivero/mockupdd/HowToAddWidgets.md

 ### EvantAttacher.js

-- If the widget is not cotained into a div, don't do anything here.
+- If the widget is not contained into a div, don't do anything here.

 - In case it is, you must match the name of the tag, and look for the div parent.
 It is easy to do, just add the tag name of the widget:
   * (1) in 'attachDraggableItems' to look up the parent div